A cascading will specifies alternative beneficiaries in case the primary beneficiary predeceases you and is unable to inherit your estate.

-When making a Will it is imperative that you understand the process of having your cascading Will and its beneficiaries.
-This does require some thought and careful estate planning so that you can achieve your intended outcome.
+When making a Will, it is imperative that you understand the process of having your cascading Will and its beneficiaries.
+A cascading will considers other beneficiaries if your primary beneficiary is unable to inherit your estate.

-Firstly you can leave everything to each other – sole Executor/Executrix and sole beneficiary
+Firstly, you can leave everything to each other – sole Executor/Executrix and sole beneficiary

-If you BOTH die at the same time then you should have nominated two alternate Executors/Executrices.
+If you BOTH die at the same time, then you should have nominated two alternate Executors/Executrices.

 When you both die everything goes to your children in equal shares when they reach either 18 or 21 years (you choose)